Noah Sonko Sundberg: Club career

+On 26 July 2023, he was transferred to fellow Bulgarian club Ludogorets Razgrad for an undisclosed fee.

 International career

-In September 2013, Sonko Sundberg was selected to the Sweden national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.
+In September 2013, Sonko Sundberg was selected to the Sweden men's national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.
 On 2 October 2020, he was called up by the senior Gambia national team.
-He debuted with Gambia in a friendly 1-0 win over Congo on 9 October 2020.
+He debuted with Gambia in a friendly 1–0 win over Congo on 9 October 2020.
+In January 2024, Sonko Sundberg was included in the country's squad for the 2023 Africa Cup of Nations.